Pedroemanuelavelar/Xampp-automation/README.md

 >This script is recommended only for users using Linux distributions!

-* Open the terminasl in the folder that was cloned
+* Open the terminal in the folder that was cloned

 * To run on your machine, you need to run this command: